sol/doctest/README.markdown

 (A comment line starting with `>>>` denotes an _expression_.
 All comment lines following an expression denote the _result_ of that expression.
-Result is defined by what an [REPL](http://en.wikipedia.org/wiki/Read-eval-print_loop) (e.g. ghci) prints to `stdout` and `stderr` when evaluating that expression.)
+Result is defined by what a [REPL](http://en.wikipedia.org/wiki/Read-eval-print_loop) (e.g. ghci) prints to `stdout` and `stderr` when evaluating that expression.)